scottharwell/cloud-ee/README.md

 3. Click the "Add" button.
 4. Fill in the name field: `Cloud EE`
 5. Fill in the image field: `quay.io/scottharwell/cloud-ee:latest`
-   * You can change `latest` to a version tag to ensure that changes to the EE don't affect your automation without your explicit action.
 6. Optional: Change the pull field `Always` so that the latest version of the container is pulled if you are using the `latest` tag.

 ### Ansible CLI